|

 Interior Secretary Gale

-Norton today [see copy of the letter, below] asking her to end the
+Norton today [see copy of the letter, below] asking her

 unprecedented federal photo